Fullscreen

 He moved from Charles County to Wilkes County, Georgia where he purchased 300 acres on the waters of Newford Creek on 2 Nov 1791.
 Witnessed by John Dyson, Archib.
 Riddle.

-In the records of Wilkes County, Georgia, Bennett is listed among those eligible to draw in the Land Lottery of 1803.
+In the records of Wilkes County, Georgia, Bennett is listed among those eligible for 2 draws in the Land Lottery of 1803.

 Sources